awsdocs/iam-user-guide/doc_source/id_users_change-permissions.md

 1. Choose the **Permissions** tab\.

-1. If you want to revoke permissions by removing an existing policy, view the **Policy type** to understand how the user is getting that policy before choosing **X** to remove the policy:
+1. If you want to remove permissions by removing an existing policy, view the **Type** to understand how the user is getting that policy before choosing **Remove** to remove the policy:
-   + If the policy applies because of group membership, then choosing **X** removes the user from the group\.
+   + If the policy applies because of group membership, then choosing **Remove** removes the user from the group\.
 Remember that you might have multiple policies attached to a single group\.
 If you remove a user from a group, the user loses access to *all* policies that it received through that group membership\.
-   + If the policy is a managed policy attached directly to the user, then choosing **X** detaches the policy from the user\.
+   + If the policy is a managed policy attached directly to the user, then choosing **Remove** detaches the policy from the user\.
 This does not affect the policy itself or any other entity that the policy might be attached to\.
    + If the policy is an inline embedded policy, then choosing **X** removes the policy from IAM\.
 Inline policies that are attached directly to a user exist only on that user\.

 ## Removing the permissions boundary from a user \(console\)<a name="users_change_permissions-remove-boundary-console"></a>